UnicornMotors/Ford-6.9-7.3-IDI/Spec/Hydraulic Line/readme.md

 - from distributor to Front disk brakes
 - from distributor to Rear differential hose connection

-# Fuel Return to Tank line: 3/8" Aluminum or steel
+# Fuel Return to Tank line: 3/8" Aluminum or Steel
-from High Pressure Fuel pump That return to tank is 3/8"
+from High Pressure Fuel pump That return to tank is 3/8".
+Appears to be Steel, Aluminum would also work.

 # High Pressure Diesel Injection lines: 1/4" Steel
 all injector lines are 1/4 inch Steel tubing!

-# Fuel Return line from Injection Pump to Fuel Filter: 5/16" Aluminum or steel
+# Fuel Return line from Injection Pump to Fuel Filter: 5/16" Aluminum or Steel
-There's a short connection from the top of the Injection Pump to Fuel Filter 5/16" Appears to be Aluminum
+There's a short connection from the top of the Injection Pump to Fuel Filter 5/16".
+Appears to be Steel, Aluminum would also work.